browserengineering/book/book/graphics.md

 [^sixty-hertz]: Most screens today have a refresh rate of 60 Hz, and that is generally considered fast enough to look smooth.
-However, new hardware is increasingly appearing with higher refresh rates, such as 120Hz.
+However, new hardware is increasingly appearing with higher refresh rates, such as 120 Hz.
 It's not yet clear if browsers can be made that fast.
 Some rendering engines, games in particular, refresh at lower rates on purpose if they know the rendering speed can't keep up.